Before you start promoting your products and services, it’s always good to have a small business marketing plan in place.

 If you’re not particularly confident when it comes to marketing or don’t enjoy the admin side of your business, it’s well worth working with an expert to create your plan.

 However, if you prefer to do things yourself, make sure you keep things simple and streamlined.
-You can download marketing plan templates online if you need some guidance.
+You can download marketing plan templates online if you need some guidance (I’m a big fan of Jennifer Beever’s one-page marketing plan).
 Or just go it alone and set things out in a logical and organised way.

 To get started, have a think about where your small business is now, and where you want it to be in one year.
 Your marketing plan should then outline how you’re going to get there.